 Anyone who served with me from that time frame please contact me.

 The [Navy] electronics training was helpful.
 [After the Navy,] I started at Martin Marietta Corp in 1966 and retired from what is now Lockheed Martin in 1999.
 I was able to work with them for 32 years.
 I retired at age 57 but really enjoyed my work for some reason.
 Now that I have retired though I don't miss it as I thought I might.
-Now I do woodwork and display at Arts and Craft shows mainly here in Fl. but occasionally in Indiana as well.
-If you care to see some of my work go to: Greg's Wood Art Objects
+I used to do woodwork and display it at Arts and Craft shows mainly here in Fl. but occasionally in Indiana as well.

 John DeChant, Cdr USN Ret.